LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

 }
 ```

-Note that it will just reuse the wrapped action body parser as is, so you can of course write:
+Note that it will just re-use the wrapped action body parser as is, so you can of course write:

 ```
 def index = Logging {